 Barron makes 2nd appearance at Farnborough International Airshow

 Once again this week, the global aerospace industry gathered for the Farnborough International Airshow, only not in-person.
-Due to COVID-19, the UK’s internationally recognized biennial event was cancelled and, to fill the void, organizers launched FIA Connect, a five-day on-line event.
+Due to COVID-19, the UK’s internationally recognized biennial event was canceled and, to fill the void, organizers launched FIA Connect, a five-day on-line event.
 Participating for the second time, Barron Industries attended the popular Meet the Buyer program, only this time it was a virtual event, bringing together decision-making buyers and industry suppliers from around the world.

 “The FIA Connect provided buyers and suppliers with the ultimate networking opportunity to meet face-to-face and to do real business at pre-arranged, private and secure virtual meetings,” said sales and marketing manager Dave Melampy.
 “Participants could also attend a series of digital presentations and discussions, connecting the global aerospace industry during a time when we can’t meet.”

 In 2019, Barron’s orders for aerospace investment castings increased by 20 percent, and the Michigan-based manufacturer projects an additional 20 percent growth in the aerospace industry in 2020.
 In its 2019 report on “Aerospace Manufacturing Attractiveness,” PricewaterhouseCoopers (PwC) ranked Michigan as the best state in the Midwest and 4th in the nation for “Aerospace manufacturing attractiveness”.
 Barron Industries is one of more than 300 Michigan businesses registered to the AS9100 aerospace quality system and more than 800 state companies are direct suppliers to the aerospace industry.